Sharks have been around since the dinosaurs

 One of the great factors of living in Australia is the ocean environment.
 Whether as a beachgoer, surfer, diver or fisher – when we enter the ocean we enter an environment that is inhabited by other animals, which means there's always some risk.

 There's no evidence of increasing shark numbers that would mean the rise of attacks in Australian waters.
-The increase in shark attacks over the past 20 years is consistent with international statistics of shark attacks increasing annually, but this is simply because there's most people swimming in oceans than ever before.
+The increase in shark attacks over the past 20 years is consistent with international statistics of shark attacks increasing annually, but this is simply because there are more people swimming in oceans than ever before.

 Sharks don't just live in the ocean